 Triple Chocolate Pumpkin Tart Recipe

-Personally, I am a dark chocolate person so the white chocolate on its own would be a tad bit sweet for me.
-So, I used 70% dark chocolate for the second layer which cuts down on the sweetness.
+Personally, I am a dark-chocolate person, so white chocolate on its own would be a bit sweet for me.
+So, I used 70% dark chocolate for the second layer, which cuts down on the sweetness.

 Why make this tart